rkya/SBUnix/README.md

   * This is because when the sbush process is created, the function pointer of this function is given to the process as a starting point of execution.

+## Testing my binaries

-  * Moreover, all the executables that I have written can be tested directly by commands like echo, sleep, cat, ls, kill and ps as mentioned above as the contents of the binaries are directly placed in their respective functions in my sbush.
+  * All the executables that I have written can be tested directly by commands like echo, sleep, cat, ls, kill and ps as mentioned above as the contents of the binaries are directly placed in their respective functions in my sbush.